![[BOTTOM]](to-bottm.gif)

 -

-copy for the proposed amendment has been mailed by the Secretary to each full member of
+a copy for the proposed amendment has been mailed by the Secretary to each full member of

 the club (i.e., non-probationary member in good standing at the date of the mailing),